emberjs/rfcs/text/0000-decorator-support.md

 burden of dealing with the spec changes on the Ember.js core team, and addon authors who wish to adopt decorators while they are in stage 2.

-As such, adopting decorators now should present a minimal amount of risk to Ember and its users, and while it is not ideal, it allows us to continue moving forward and innovating as a framework.
+As such, adopting framework-provided decorators now should present a minimal amount of risk to Ember and its users, and while it is not ideal, it allows us to continue moving forward and innovating as a framework.